Kotlin/dataframe/docs/StardustDocs/topics/read.md

 The Kotlin DataFrame library supports CSV, TSV, JSON, XLS and XLSX, and Apache Arrow input formats.

+The reading from SQL databases is also supported.
+Read [here](readSqlDatabases.md) to know more.

-The `.read()` function automatically detects the input format based on file extension and content:
+The `.read()` function automatically detects the input format based on a file extension and content:

 ```kotlin
 DataFrame.read("input.csv")